On the chain of commuting operators on Banach spaces: General theory

+\begin{remark} When $X$ is a complex Hilbert space, the relevant condition may equivalently be formulated by requiring that there exist an eigenvalue $\lambda$ of $T$ such that $\overline{\lambda}$ is an eigenvalue of its Hilbert space adjoint $T^*$. \end{remark}

-Recall that for $T\in L(X)$, a pair $(V,W)$ of closed subspaces of $X$ is said to be a \textit{reducing pair} for $T$ if $X=V\oplus W$ and both $V$ and $W$ are $T$-invariant.
-We will say that $T$ is \textit{reducing} if there exist non-trivial proper subspaces $V$ and $W$ such that $(V,W)$ is a reducing pair for $T$
+Our next goal is to construct longer commuting chains using the results from this section.
+We will use the class of \textit{reducing operators} to form such chains in Section \ref{sec:non-lomonosov_shifts}.
+Recall that for an operator $T\in \mathcal{L}(X)$, a pair $(V,W)$ of closed subspaces of $X$ is said to be a \textit{reducing pair} for $T$ if $X=V\oplus W$ and both $V$ and $W$ are $T$-invariant.
+An operator $T$ is then said to be \textit{reducing} if it admits a non-trivial proper reducing pair $(V,W)$.